Lima, Ohio: Roads

+Healthcare

 The first doctor in Allen County, Samuel Jacob Lewis, was assigned to duty at Fort Amanda in 1812.

 Lima has been a regional medical center since its earliest days.
 Currently, the city's two hospitals serve a 10-county area of northwest and west central Ohio.
 St. Rita's Medical Center, a level 2 trauma center, with nearly 4,000 employees as of June 2006, is Allen County's largest employer while Lima Memorial Health System ranks third.
 In 2005, St. Rita's embarked on a $130 million expansion expected to create up to 500 more jobs, this new addition is known as "The Medical Center of the Future".
-In 2018 St. Rita's name was changed to “Mercy Health St. Rita’s Medical Center,” after the company “Mercy Health” who had owned St. Rita's for a while now.
+In 2018 St. Rita's name was changed to Mercy Health St. Rita's Medical Center, after the company Mercy Health that had owned St. Rita's for a while now.
 This name change brought new signs and uniforms to the hospital.
-Almost immediately after the name change “Mercy Health” was acquired by another company by the name of Bon Secours.
+Almost immediately after the name change, Mercy Health was acquired by another company by the name of Bon Secours.
 This merge has brought no changes to the hospital though.

 The Roman Catholic Church Sisters of Mercy opened St. Rita's in December 1918, in the midst of a national (and global) influenza epidemic.
 The hospital saw major expansions 1945 and 1967.
 The hospital has also created satellite facilities in the surrounding towns of Ottawa, Delphos and Wapakoneta.
 SRMC also houses a separate hospital with the walls of the main facility.
 This "interior" facility, "Triumph", was implemented to serve poverty-level citizens who are unable to afford continuing care otherwise.
 In July 2008, St. Rita's Medical Center purchased Lima Allen County Paramedics.